miniboxing/miniboxing.github.io/arrays.md

 ## Usage

-Let's take a closer look at how exactly a program can be transformed to take full advantage of the Miniboxing with MbArrays.
-Consider a classic implementation of the merge sort algorithm using the `Array` in combination with `ClassTag` :
+Let's take a closer look at how exactly a program can be transformed to take full advantage of the miniboxing transformation and MbArrays.
+Consider a classic implementation of the merge sort algorithm using a raw `Array` with an implicit `ClassTag` :

 {% highlight scala %}
 import scala.reflect._